Guts/qgis-deployment-cli/docs/jobs/plugins_downloader.md

 Possible_values:

 - `false` (_default_): download only plugins which are not present into the local QDT folder
-- `true`: download every plugin referenced in profile.json files into the local QDT folder, even if the archive is already here
+- `true`: download every plugin referenced in profile.json files into the local QDT folder, even if the archive is already here.
+Useful when a previous download failed and the local file is corrupted.

 ### threads